 Pediatric asthma is a condition where the lungs and airways become inflamed with exposure to airborne pollen, cold infections or respiratory infections.
 Not treated properly can result to a dangerous asthma attacks.
-Children susceptible to asthma develop this condition by the age of 5.
+Generally, children susceptible to asthma develop this condition by the age of 5.
 The symptoms can be mild, moderate or severe.

 Symptoms of pediatric asthma

 - At first, a whistling or wheezing sound when breathing